MichaelCurrin/netlify-auth-quickstart/docs/web-app.md

 You can do a request with URL with a bad token and the endpoint will reject you.

 > Token does not contain the required 'read:shows' scope

+This is still useful in case you have a syntax error in your Function code, as the result will appear in the browser as an error traceback.

+You can also check the Function Logs section of the Netlify settings.